dasch-swiss/dsp-tools/docs/dsp-tools-excel.md

 The expected columns are:

 - `name` : The name of the property
-- `super` : The base property of the property
+- `super` : The base property/ies of the property, separated by commas
 - `object` : If the property is derived from `hasValue`, the type of the property must be further specified by the object it takes, e.g. `TextValue`, `ListValue`, or `IntValue`.
 If the property is derived from `hasLinkTo`, the `object` specifies the resource class that this property refers to.